SAPH1TE/SAPH1TE/README.md

   ===========================
   TO DO (For the 2.0 Release)
   ===========================
-  - [] custom waka time embed (or just an existing one that supports jolly but likley not)
+  - [] custom waka time embed
+        or just an existing one that supports jolly but likley not
-  - [] Do an RTJ4 Spotify Gif for more personality and relations alongside the album cover having a hot pink that matches the profile theme
+  - [] Do an RTJ4 Spotify Gif?
+        for more personality and relations alongside the album cover having a pink that matches the profile theme
-  - [] updating changelog (kinda like a public updating diary) -> Current idea is to fetch a dialy updaing static image generated from a vercel deployment
+  - [] updating changelog
+        - Current idea is to fetch a dialy updaing public dairy static image generated from a vercel deployment
   - [] Group up the badges into subsections for readability
   - [] Make the tech stack a single SVG to be loaded for less requests and optimization
   - [] Make github trophies custom jolly theme
   - [] Not Within this file, but get more github profile badges
-  - [] Add a sponsor section (eg kofi, buy me a coffee ect)
+  - [] Add a sponsor section
+        - eg kofi, buy me a coffee ect
   - [] Animate the banner?
   - [] Perhaps add a guest book for people on my profile to sign?
   - [] Include the entirety of undertale CH1 that the user can play? (jk)